LoGT-KULeuven/SASpector/README.md

 The tool takes as global inputs the hybrid assembly as reference genome and short reads assembly as contigs/draft genome, both in FASTA format.
 What the *** is wrong with my Illumina Assembly? is composed with four modules:

-- mapper: mapping of the short reads assembly with the hybrid assembly using progressiveMauve.
+- **mapper**: mapping of the short reads assembly with the hybrid assembly using progressiveMauve.
-- extraction: extraction of the unmapped regions and the regions with ordering problems with the reference genome (Explain this).
+- **extraction**: extraction of the unmapped regions and the regions with ordering problems with the reference genome (Explain this).
-- checker: alignment of the unmapped regions and conflicted regions with reference and contigs to detect false positives in the mapping.
+- **checker**: alignment of the unmapped regions and conflicted regions with reference and contigs to detect false positives in the mapping.
-- analysis: in progress
+- **analysis**: in progress

 ## Getting Started